 The official map of the lost waterfalls

-He went through the map with me, mostly just repeating the worlds “Muy difficulto”.
+He went through the map with me, mostly just repeating the words “Muy difficulto”.
 He also made me sign my name in a book and asked me to check out when I return.
 None of this was reassuring to me.

 The Lost Waterfalls Hike

-Immediately entering the hike you are immersed in the beautiful jungle of Panama.
+Immediately entering the hike, you are immersed in the beautiful jungle of Panama.
 Everything is lush and green and wonderful.

 the lost waterfalls of Panama